KML data is used to visualize geographic content by identifying and labeling specific locations.

 Navigate KML layers

-Even if the BalloonStyle <displayMode> set to hide in the KML file, you can still show the pop-up.
+Even if the BalloonStyle <displayMode> is set to hide in the KML file, you can still show the pop-up.

 To center the geometry in the display but keep the current display scale constant, click Pan to node instead.

 A KML node may have an associated snapshot view defined.
-A snapshot view is like a bookmark with a defined extent (in 2D) or camera position (in 3D).
+A snapshot view is similar to a bookmark with a defined extent (in 2D) or camera position (in 3D).
 Right-click a node in the Contents pane and click Go to camera position to reposition the point of view to the node's snapshot.

 Work with time-aware KML data

-KML data can be time-aware.
+KML data can be time aware.
 A feature can have a time stamp, which limits its display to a single point in time, or a time span, which limits its display to a set period of time.
 These properties are defined in the KML file and cannot be modified in ArcGIS Pro.
 When a time stamp or time span is present, the time slider is available, and the Time contextual tab appears on the ribbon.
 Use the time slider to explore the data temporally according to the defined time stamps and time spans.

 Convert KML to geodatabase features and layers